slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

 - Generosity: «What did you do this week for somebody?»
-- Responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
+- Responsibility: «Bedtime at 8:30 and I turn off the light, or 9 and you have the responsibility to turn it off?»
-- Self improvement: «Did you give your best today?» «Ask good questions today.
-In future you’ll be able to know anything you want, anytime you want.
-So the quality of the questions you learn to ask will be more important than memorized knowledge.»
+- Self-improvement: «Did you give your best today?» «Ask good questions today.
+In the future, you’ll know anything you want, anytime.
+So the quality of questions you learn to ask will matter more than memorized knowledge.»
-- Autority: «Kid: why do I have to do this?
-You: I was a boy myself.
-I know why is important.»
+- Authority: Kid: «Why do I have to do this?» You: «I was a boy myself.
+I know why it’s important.»
-- Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
+- Money management and healthy habits: Pay your son for each mile he rides his bike (with interest on what he saves).
-- Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
-By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.
-Parents prevent their kid from dying but as they get older they shouldn’t prevent them from living.
+- Dealing with failure: «How did you fail today?» The best gift is failure.
+By treating everything as major risk, we prevent kids from learning to judge truly dangerous from unfamiliar.
+Parents prevent death but shouldn’t prevent living as kids grow.

 > *"Children are a poor man’s riches." (...)
 "A father is someone you look up to no matter how tall you grow."